kedacore/keda-docs/content/deploy.md

 weight = 100
 +++

+KEDA consists of two components - [Runtime](#runtime) & [Dashboard](#dashboard).

+You'll find steps how to deploy them in this article.

+## Runtime

-We provide a few approaches to deploy KEDA in your Kubernetes clusters:
+We provide a few approaches to deploy KEDA runtime in your Kubernetes clusters:

 - Operator framework
 - Helm charts
 - Azure Function Core Tool
 - YAML declarations

 Don't see what you need?
-Feel free to [create an issue]() on our GitHub repo.
+Feel free to [create an issue](https://github.com/kedacore/keda/issues/new) on our GitHub repo.

-## Deploying with a Helm chart
+### Deploying with a Helm chart

 Deploying KEDA with Helm is very simple: